LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TestingAndDeployment/Deploying.md

 Also, before you can deploy a bot, you must complete the following, pre-requisite steps in LiveEngage:

 1. Create a bot agent.
 This is a user where the type = "Bot."
 Make sure to enable the agent.
-Also make sure to create the agent with API-based authentication, not password-based authentication, as this is now required.
-(The OAuth 1.0 keys are retrieved behind the scenes.) *Existing* bot agents that use password-based authentication don't need to be migrated; they continue work.
+Also make sure to create the agent with API-based authentication, not password-based authentication.
+The API-based authentication is more secure and doesn't expire.
+If your bot agent is currently using password-based authentication, you should update immediately.
 2. Create a skill and assign it to the bot agent.
 3. Create a campaign and engagement that routes to the skill you assigned to the bot agent.